Quasi-Framelets: Robust Graph Neural Networks via Adaptive Framelet Convolution: The Model based on Quasi-Framelets

 \subsection{Quasi-Framelet Convolution}

-Similar to classic spectral graph convolutions, we can easily define our quasi-framelet convolutions as shown in Figure~\ref{fig3:quasi-framelet transformation matrices}.
-Suppose the input node feature $\mathbf X \in \mathbb{R}^{(N \times d)}$ of the graph $\mathcal{G}$, i.e., the signal is in $d$ channels.
-Then the graph quasi-framelet convolution can be represented as:
+Similar to classic spectral graph convolutions, we can easily define our Quasi-Framelet convolutions.
+Suppose the input feature matrix $\mathbf X \in \mathbb{R}^{N \times d}$ of the graph $\mathcal{G}$, i.e., the signal is in $d$ channels.
+Then the graph Quasi-Framelet convolution can be {defined} as:

-where the diagonal $g_{\theta}$ represents a learnable filter to be applied on the spectral coefficients of the signal and $\sigma$ is the layer activation function such as a ReLu activation.
-The diagonal operators further modulate the spectral coefficients from all $d$ signal channels.
-Moreover, using these diagonal operators reduces the number of parameters of a filter from $N\times d$ to $N$.